gerjantd/vertx-core-manual-examples/22/README.md

-# Module 21
+# Module 22

 ## Description

-Like module 20 (command line Vert.x), preparing simplified new module workflow.
+Like module 20 and 21 (command line Vert.x), verifying simplified new module workflow.

 ## References